bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 - Lines 1-2: Just adding some usings
 - Lines 32-38: **Take advantage of Refit library and define an interface to represent MyService's REST API client**
-- Lines 9-10: **Registering the REST API client** for MyService
+- Lines 9-10: **Registering the REST API client** for `MyService`
-- Lines 23-26: **Call MyService** to get weather forecast
+- Lines 23-26: **Call `MyService`** to get weather forecast

-At this point, if we run MyBFF and call its endpoint `/weatherforecast` we expect to see an error since we are doing an unauthorized call to MyService becuase we don't have any logic yet to pass a JWT bearer token when doing the call.
+At this point, if we run `MyBFF` and call its endpoint `/weatherforecast` we expect to see an error since we are doing an unauthorized call to `MyService` because we don't have any logic yet to pass a JWT bearer token when doing the call.

 Let' check it.
-Assuming that MyService is running (https://localhost:7062), let's also run MyBFF.
-In MyBFF folder
+Assuming that `MyService` is listening at `https://localhost:7062`, let's also run `MyBFF`.
+In `MyBFF` folder

 ```bash
 dotnet run --launch-profile https